stevula/hacker-news-scraper/README.md

 ## Conclusion
-There are a lot of pieces to the challenge.
-Let's think about what we've done in the end.
+There are a lot of pieces to this challenge, so let's think about what we've done.
 We've taken information encoded in HTML on Hacker News and converted it into a format readable on the command line.
 Essentially, we have simple Hacker News command line reader.

 In order to present the information on the command line, we had to first create Ruby objects to represent the post and comments on a Hacker News page.
 Representing the post and objects in our own objects gave us control over their behaviors, and allowed us to manipulate them as we needed.
 We'll be continuing this pattern of loading data into Ruby objects that we can use.